smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Outer Joins.md

 |  3 | Mango | <NULL> | <NULL> |
 |  4 | <NULL | <NULL> | <NULL> |

-Placing a predicate on the outer joined table in the WHERE clause causes this to function as an INNER JOIN.
+Placing a predicate on the outer joined table in the WHERE clause causes this to function to act as an INNER JOIN.

 ```sql
 SELECT  a.ID,